-Every registered person will receive a confirmation card through the post between August and October.
-You must confirm that the details on the card are correct annually to stay on the register.
+Every registered person will receive a confirmation request through the post between August and October.
+You must confirm that the details are correct annually to stay on the register.

 The fact that you pay Council Tax does not mean that your name appears automatically on the register.

 If your name is on the register you do not have to vote.

 If your name is not on the register it’s possible that you may have problems when making applications for financial services, e.g. opening a bank account, applying for a loan.

 You can register to vote if you are:

 - 17 or over (but you cannot vote until you’re 18 years old)

 - an UK, Republic of Ireland or Commonwealth citizen

 - a citizen of an European Union country living in the UK